 This letter provides parents with an outline of the outcomes used in the student’s grade level and curriculum and instruction related to HGD.
 All of the lessons by grade level can be found here.

 The proposed curriculum was developed by an advisory committee and approved by the Board.
 Specific textbooks, media, and classroom activities are identified for all teachers to use.

-Families will receive written communication two weeks prior to instruction of our Human Growth and Development curriculum.
-Upon review of this curriculum, a family may request exemption from instruction.
+Families will receive written communication two weeks prior to instruction of our Human Growth and Development unit.
+Upon review of the lessons, a family may request exemption from instruction.
 Exemption requests include the completion of a form.
 This form will be included in the family communication.
 The principal shall consult with the teacher involved to plan alternative lessons.

 The Wauwatosa School District recognizes the importance of parental involvement and will make every effort to foster such involvement.
 The district shall maintain strict neutrality between parents who are involved in a legal action affecting the family, unless otherwise directed by court order.
 It is the responsibility of the parents to notify the district of a court order.

 The custodial parent will be considered the legal signatory for school purposes.
 Parents are responsible for notifying the school of the names and contact information of the custodial and non-custodial parents.